Would You (or someone you know) Like to Own Your Home?

 Our Site Selection Committee finds and determines the location of the home.
-Our Family Selection Committee runs the application screening process and makes the final selection.
+Our Homeowner Selection Committee runs the application screening process and makes the final selection.

 Home ownership is a real commitment and process can take over a year from start to finish.